Using Layering Without Z-Index in HTML Email Designs

 </div>

-5. Question: How can I create a layered look with tables?
+5. How can I use tables to create a layered look?

-8. Answer: Stick to inline CSS and use table-based layouts.
-Test your email extensively across different clients and devices.
+8. Keep your CSS inline and make use of table-based layouts.
+Test your email thoroughly on a variety of clients and gadgets.